-More information is available on the website for the Residential Child Care Licensing Unit
+More information is available on the website for the Residential Child Care Licensing Unit:

-(https://dhs.georgia.gov/residential-child-care-licensing)
+https://dhs.georgia.gov/organization/about/division-offices/office-general-counsel/office-inspector-general/residential

 1. Get Informed: Self-reflection

 The process of applying for an RCCL license and RBWO contract can take as much as a year, and it may be some time afterward the contract start date before your program receives the first placement referral.
 Before beginning this process, be sure you have considered the risks and rewards of serving this population.